Go for Web Development: How It Helps Top Companies Get Powerful Business Results

 - higher memory safety in complex systems,

 - the best choice for low-level operations due to its finer control,

 - great managing machine resources.

-To sum things up, we see that Rust and Go can be used even in the most difficult and large-scale projects.
+To sum things up, we see that Rust and Golang can be used even in the most difficult and large-scale projects.
 They are worthy competitors, which can give impressive results while used separately or together.

 Go vs. Node.js

-Many developers call Go a “killer” of Node.js.
+Many developers call Golang a “killer” of Node.js.
 Let’s see whether it is really true.
 Go suits for web development (especially large-scale back end), intensive data processing, real-time projects, and a long list of other things.
-It’s a full-fledged programming language, while Node.js is a back-end JS runtime environment good for video games, messengers, and real-time apps.
+It’s a full-fledged language, while Node.js is a back-end JS runtime environment good for video games, messengers, and real-time apps.

 Go’s main advantages over Node.js are: